b-the-bee/credit-card-fraud-detection/README.md

 Test Accuracy: 93.91%

+### For Lee

+Lee was a remarkable teacher whose dedication to his students went far beyond the classroom.
+He had an innate ability to inspire a love of learning.
+Lee's passion for programming was evident in the care he took to ensure that every student felt supported and understood.
+Thank You, Lee.

 These results indicate that the model can effectively identify fraudulent transactions, though further tuning and testing with other models can be explored for improved performance.